sysco-middleware/KGO/README.md

 ## Getting Started

-> 🚧 When you want to connect ... to the Confluent schema registry [make sure](#prerequisites-confluent-schema-registry) to set the required CORS settings.
+> 🚧 When you want to connect ... to the Confluent schema registry or proxy [make sure](#prerequisites-confluent) to set the required CORS settings.

 In order to get started do you need to have [`docker`](https://docs.docker.com/install/) installed.
 You could pull the docker image from docker hub or build the application yourself.